Due to unprecedented demand we are actively looking for low mileage Volkswagen vehicles.Get an Instant Valuation

 The company is confident that it applies equal pay principles to men and women in the business, including equal pay rates for jobs of a similar type and pay considerations based equally on the same criteria.

-The company is focussing on appointing more women and in more senior roles and the ways in which we are working towards this are described below.
+The company is focussing on appointing more women and in more senior roles and the ways in which we are working towards this are described in the later sections of this report.

 The company’s gender pay gap is calculated in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.